16th International FRUTIC Symposium 2026

 11:45 - 12:00 Integrating Hyperspectral Imaging and Regression Models to Predict Loquat Quality at Harvest Jose Blasco

-Instituto Valenciano de Investigaciones Agrarias (IVIA), spain
+Instituto Valenciano de Investigaciones Agrarias (IVIA), Spain

 Section 3 - FruitCREWS